pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/tree_growth_and_death/Mortality/c_Mortality.md

 - `NoGrowth`: trees die if growth is <= 0
 - `Random`: trees die randomly with a defined probability
-- `BiomassMemory`: trees die if relative growth falls below a given threshold
+- `Memory`: trees die if relative growth falls below a given threshold

 Mortality concepts are defined using the tag `<mortality>`.
 The default concept is `NoGrowth` (no specification in the input xml file required).